COSC3020/theory-vs-practice-noahvogt1/README.md

   2. A poorly balanced binary search tree (you say that it is a binary search tree on line 19 of this markdown file) could also produce bad timing.
-If the one with 1,000 elements was well balanced and the 10,000 element one was poorly balanced, then the 10,000 element one would run slower than expected.
+If the one with 1,000 elements was well balanced and the 10,000 element one was poorly balanced, then the 10,000 element one would have a runtime closer to a linked list which would be anywhere from 6.66 seconds all the way to 1.4 hours depending on how poorly balanced the tree was.
   3. There could be background software running at the time you run the large element list but when you ran it on the smaller list size the background tasks weren't running